Sketch2Stress: Sketching with Structural Stress Awareness: Experiments

-In the first trial, guided by the requirements stated previously, the participants were asked to heal these weak regions with their own learned knowledge, design experience, and intuitions but without our Sketch2Stress. {Although three participants used our Sketch2Stress tool in the previous two user studies and learned where might be the potential regions and how the problematic structures were iteratively improved with our tool, we are still interested to know how well the participants could use the learned knowledge and fix the novel problematic cases by themselves. } During this process, the participants were allowed to edit the problematic sketch structures multiple times {following the different refinement requirements} until they were satisfied.
-Note that we did not update the stress maps during this refinement process.
-The final refined sketches and their corresponding stress maps of the first trial can be seen in Figure \ref{fig:user_study_with_tool} ("w/o Sketch2Stress" in each triplet).
-In the second trial, we allowed the participants to refine the problematic structure {obeying three refinement requirements} with our Sketch2Stress tool.
-During this process, we provided an instant response in the form of a stress map after each editing operation.
-The final sketch refinements and their corresponding stress maps from the second trial can be seen in Figure \ref{fig:user_study_with_tool} ("w/ Sketch2Stress").
 Through {the} controlled trial{s}, we found that relying solely on designers' experience without our Sketch2Stress tool could only mildly relieve the weak regions' stress or sometimes worsen the situation.
 For example, in geometry refinement (Figure \ref{fig:user_study_with_tool} (a)), {the} designers usually attempted to thicken these thin legs as much as possible.
 However, this is not the optimal way to strengthen problematic regions meanwhile not modifying the original geometry too much.
 While our Sketch2Stress tool can help {the} designers {and the artist} to iteratively adjust and obtain a more suitable, even optimal thickness by giving them instant stress feedback after each modification.
 Also, as illustrated in Figure \ref{fig:user_study_with_tool} (b) and (c), our Sketch2Stress informs the designers and {the artist} where (potential fragile regions), which auxiliary strategies (thickening, adding extra structures), and how effective their modifications by showing them the instant stress responses after their edition operations.
 Using Sketch2Stress, all the participants successfully refined the problematic sketch structures to better versions.
 The practicality and usefulness of our Sketch2Stress tool received high appreciation from the designers and artist.
 All three participants {spoke} highly of our designed tool for helping them quickly locate the weak regions and inform them of the vivid and instant stress responses after every editing operation. {Before} our user studies, they did not have much experience performing structural analysis and refinement in the sketching phase. }